EliaTolin/paapi_amazon_webserver/README.md

 ## About The Project

-PAAPI Amazon Server is a webserver that simplifies operations through api pa.
+PAAPI Amazon Webserver is a webserver that simplifies operations through api pa.

  It allows the caching of offers of the requested categories, for a configurable time, saved in a Redis database.
 It is possible to use this server as a backend for applications or web pages where offers are displayed.